NBA Betting and Odds

 After the initial release of the lines, the volume of bets on one side or the other can lead to some movement on the board.
 If the majority of action flows to one side, the sportsbook may respond by making the other side more favorable to even things out.

-You can always shop for lines at multiple books to find the best numbers on the game.
-It’s not uncommon to find a few ticks of difference here and there.
+You can always shop for lines at multiple sportsbooks to find the best numbers on the game.
+It’s not uncommon to find slight differences.
 While it may not seem like much, getting your NBA picks in at slightly better odds will certainly add up over time.

 Live betting can also be referred to as in-game betting.
 It refers to bets that you can make in real-time as the action plays out on the court.
 This is an area of the sports betting marketplace that has seen an explosion in interest in recent years.
 Online sportsbooks and apps have responded by stepping up their games tremendously.

 For each NBA game, you’ll have dozens of opportunities to explore as the game plays out.
 You’ll find updated spreads and odds on the outcome, new totals to consider, and much more.
 A lot of the opportunities will revolve around specific segments of the game.
-Eg.:
+For example:

 - What will the total points be at halftime — over/under 102.5?